Paul Gascoigne: International career

-A broken leg in 1994 meant Gascoigne was unable to play for 15 months, but by the time he returned to fitness, Terry Venables – his former manager at Spurs – had been appointed as England manager.
-As England were hosting UEFA Euro 1996 they did not have to go through the qualification process, so they instead played numerous friendlies, most of which featured Gascoigne in the starting line-up.
+A broken leg in 1994 meant Gascoigne could not play for 15 months.
+By the time he returned to fitness, Terry Venables – his former manager at Spurs – had been appointed as England manager.
+As England was hosting UEFA Euro 1996, they did not have to go through the qualification process, so they instead played numerous friendlies, most of which featured Gascoigne in the starting line-up.
 The last of these games was played in Hong Kong, after which numerous England players were photographed on a night out in which Gascoigne and several others having drinks poured into their mouths whilst sitting in the "dentist's chair".
 The tournament opened with a 1–1 draw with Switzerland, during which Gascoigne was substituted.
 He scored in England's second game of the tournament, against Scotland (where he was playing at club level at the time).
 Receiving the ball from Darren Anderton outside the Scotland penalty area, he flicked the ball over Colin Hendry with his left foot and changed direction; Hendry was completely wrong-footed and, as the ball dropped, Gascoigne volleyed it with his right foot past Andy Goram to seal a 2–0 victory.
-The goal was followed by the "dentist's chair" celebration referring to the incident before the tournament, where Gascoigne lay on the ground as if he were sitting in the dentist's chair, and teammates sprayed water from Lucozade bottles into his open mouth.
+The goal was followed by the "dentist's chair" celebration referring to the incident before the tournament, where Gascoigne lay on the ground as if he were sitting in the dentist's chair.
+Teammates sprayed water from Lucozade bottles into his open mouth.
+Terry Venables later wrote that "Pelé at his best would not have bettered that movement and finish", calling the goal "a goal of unimpeachable quality, world-class, extraordinary, a wonder to behold".

-England beat the Netherlands 4–1 to make it through to the knock-out stages.
+England beat the Netherlands 4–1 to make it to the knock-out stages.
 They then drew 0–0 with Spain before winning 4–2 on penalties, the last of which was converted by Gascoigne.
-England drew 1–1 with Germany in the semi-finals, and Gascoigne missed the chance to win the game in extra-time when he came inches away from connecting to an Alan Shearer cross yards in front of an unguarded German net.
+England drew 1–1 with Germany in the semi-finals, and Gascoigne missed the chance to win the game in extra time when he came inches away from connecting to an Alan Shearer cross yards in front of an unguarded German net.
 England lost to Germany in the resulting penalty shoot-out, with Gareth Southgate missing England's sudden death penalty.
+Referring to the 1996 European Championships, Xavi stated that he remembered "the European Championships in England with Gascoigne playing some great matches", calling the experience "spectacular".